MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vm-failover-virtual-networks.md

 ### Run the script

-This script should be run for the failover script was run with $ReverseRep set to **$false** .This script takes three arguments:
+This script should be run for the failover script with $ReverseRep set to **$false** .This script takes three arguments:

 - $VMName: VM name
 - $ReverseRep: Boolean argument to specify whether reverse replication should be performed. $true indicates that reverse replication runs.
 - $CancelFO - Boolean argument to specify whether the failover is cancelled. $true indicates cancellation on primary and recovery sites.

-- One and only one of $ReverseRep and $CancelFO can be passed $true at a time
-- After the script runs successfully, the state on both VMs should be **Replication enabled’**.
+One and only one of $ReverseRep and $CancelFO can be passed $true at a time.
+After the script runs successfully, the state on both VMs should be **Replication enabled’**.

 Run the script: